In this post, you can read about the Best places to visit in Agra in one day and how you can explore the Agra day tour from Delhi.

 How Many days in Agra?

-The most of tourist attractions of Agra can be covered in one day and if you really have only one day in Agra, you can reasonably fit all the tourist places of Agra in your one-day Agra itinerary.
+The most of tourist attractions of Agra can be covered in one day.
+You can reasonably fit all the tourist places in your one-day Agra itinerary.
 But start your day very early morning and leave it at the sunset- this way you can fit all the destinations in your Agra sightseeing list.
 But if you really check out everything Agra has to offer, and visit Fatehpur Sikri, make sure you spare a minimum of 2 Nights/3 days in Agra.

 Places to Visit in Agra in One Day: Agra Beyond the Taj Mahal